 Argonne provides a collaborative, open-science environment where scientists from various disciplines are engaged in solving challenging fundamental and practical problems.
 We value and strive for diversity in backgrounds, experiences, and perspectives.
 At Argonne, one also has access to extreme-scale computing and experimental facilities.

 The appointment is for one year and may be renewed for another year.
 The benefits of the appointment include a highly competitive salary and a generous professional allowance.

 The application must include a curriculum vitae (including publications, significant presentations, and links to preprints and software); a research proposal for a two-year self-directed research program (this should include a description of how this program builds on the applicant’s current research and interests); and contact information for three non-Argonne scientists who will be asked by Argonne to submit letters of recommendation.

-In order to receive full consideration, applications and letters should be submitted by December 1, 2021; application materials will continue to be reviewed until January 15, 2022.
+In order to receive full consideration, applications and letters should be submitted by January 15, 2022.
 The selection process is expected to conclude in early spring of 2022.